400 metres hurdles: Hurdling technique

 In terms of technique and endurance, the 400-metre hurdles is arguably the most demanding event in the sprints and hurdles group.
-Athletes must be able to run a fast 400-metre flat time, maintain a good hurdling technique, and have a unique awareness of stride pattern between hurdles.
+Athletes must be able to run a fast 400-metre flat time, maintain a good hurdling technique, and have an awareness of stride pattern between hurdles.
 The ideal time difference between an athlete's 400 time and their 400 hurdles time should be between 1.5 and 3 seconds.
-This variation depends on the specific qualities of the athlete: At the professional level, the women's hurdles are smaller (76.2 cm) than the men's (91.4 cm) which usually makes the average time difference smaller for female athletes.
-In 2024, the two fastest 400 hurdlers in the world (Sydney McLaughlin-Levrone and Femke Bol) are also two of the fastest women in the open 400, based on their relay split compared to other athletes.
+This variation depends on the specific attributes of the athlete: In adult races, the women's hurdles are lower (76.2 cm) than the men's (91.4 cm) which usually makes the average time difference smaller for female athletes.
+In 2024, the two fastest 400 hurdlers in the world (Sydney McLaughlin-Levrone and Femke Bol) were also two of the fastest women in the flat 400.
 To be able to maintain a good hurdling technique throughout the race it is important to work on step patterns.
-The number of steps an athlete takes during a 400 hurdles is called rhythm.
-Most 400 hurdlers know how many steps they are going to take in between each hurdle, starting from the block.
-The distance between the block and the first hurdle is 45 meters, which allows the fastest women to take 21 to 23 steps, while the fastest men can get down to 19 or 20.
+Most 400 hurdlers know how many steps they are going to take in between each hurdle.
+The distance between the start and the first hurdle is 45 meters, which allows the fastest women to take 21 to 23 steps, while the fastest men can get down to 19 or 20.
 After the first one, the hurdles are 35 meters apart, and the tenth one is placed at 40 meters from the finish line.
-The internal steps from hurdle two to hurdle ten vary depending on the athlete's abilities, speed, technique, and personal preferences.
+The steps taken between hurdles varies depending on the athlete's abilities, speed, technique, and personal preferences.
 The most skilled athletes can change their rhythm depending on how fast they need, or want, to run.
 For example, Karsten Warholm ran 13 steps up to hurdle seven, then decided to switch to 15 steps for the last three hurdles at the Paris Olympics, because he is more comfortable going over hurdles with his dominant leg.
-An even number of steps in between the hurdles implies alternating which leg goes over it first (lead leg), while an uneven number of steps allows for going over the hurdles with the same leg.
+An even number of steps in between the hurdles implies alternating which leg goes over it first (lead leg), while an odd number of steps allows for going over the hurdles with the same leg.
 Furthermore, athletes must possess anaerobic endurance over the final 150 to 100 metres of the race as, at this point, lactate (the conjugate base of lactic acid) will accumulate in the body from anaerobic glycolysis.